Aflac life insurance review 2020

 I’ve signed up.
 What happens next?

 After you submit your contact information, an Aflac agent will be in touch regarding next steps.
-For whole or term insurance, they’ll likely direct you to your employer to ask about what’s available.
-If you’re looking for juvenile insurance, an agent can walk you through your options.
+For whole or term insurance, if you’ve purchased coverage through your employer, you’ll be directed to your employer to ask about what’s available.
+If you purchased coverage independently or are looking for juvenile insurance, an agent can walk you through your options.

 More about Aflac